coderTrevor/MyOS/README.md

 Porting the code to be buildable from a gcc cross-compiler in Linux is probably the next task I'll tackle.
 I want to make the code portable before the project gets much bigger.

+Targetting x64 doesn't work, make sure you build with x86.

 If you have come here to learn something, you should know that I'm as amateur as it gets when it comes to OS programming.